 We were late getting down the Carretera Austral, so we skipped a couple places towards the south.
 In fact, we didn’t even really photograph Coyhaique.
 But, we did have an awesome time here.
 I got to have a morning bath in one of the old wood-fired hot tubs!

 And, under a perfect night sky, I did get some cool astro photos.
+In general, this might be the best place in Patagonia for star photography.
+It tends to get clear skies fairly regularly.

 Los Glacieres National Park